Macy Chiasson: Ultimate Fighting Championship

-Chiasson made her promotional debut on November 2, 2018 on The Ultimate Fighter 28 Finale. against Pannie Kianzad.
+Chiasson made her promotional debut on November 2, 2018, on The Ultimate Fighter 28 Finale. against Pannie Kianzad.
 She won the fight via a rear-naked choke submission in round two and winning the Ultimate Fighter women's featherweight tournament.

-She made her Bantamweight debut on March 2, 2019 at UFC 235 against Gina Mazany.
+She made her Bantamweight debut on March 2, 2019, at UFC 235 against Gina Mazany.
 She won the fight via TKO in the first round.

-On February 10, 2019, Chiasson replaced an injured Leah Letson and faced Sarah Moras on May 4, 2019 at UFC Fight Night: Iaquinta vs. Cowboy.
+On February 10, 2019, Chiasson replaced an injured Leah Letson and faced Sarah Moras on May 4, 2019, at UFC Fight Night: Iaquinta vs. Cowboy.
 Chiasson won the fight via technical knockout in the second round.
 This win earned her the Performance of the Night award.

-Chiasson faced Lina Länsberg on September 28, 2019 at UFC on ESPN+ 18.
+Chiasson faced Lina Länsberg on September 28, 2019, at UFC on ESPN+ 18.
 She lost the fight via unanimous decision.

-Chiasson was scheduled to face Nicco Montaño on February 15, 2020 at UFC Fight Night 167 However, Montaño was forced to pull from the event due to injury and she was replaced by Shanna Young.
+Chiasson was scheduled to face Nicco Montaño on February 15, 2020, at UFC Fight Night 167 However, Montaño was forced to pull from the event due to injury and she was replaced by Shanna Young.
 Chiasson won the fight by unanimous decision.

-Chiasson was scheduled to face Sijara Eubanks on September 5, 2020 at UFC Fight Night 176.
+Chiasson was scheduled to face Sijara Eubanks on September 5, 2020, at UFC Fight Night 176.
 However, Chiasson pulled out of the fight for undisclosed medical reasons and was replaced by Karol Rosa.

 The bout between Chiasson and Marion Reneau was originally scheduled for UFC Fight Night: Overeem vs. Volkov.
 However, during the week leading up to the fight, Reneau was pulled from the card after testing positive for COVID-19.
 The bout was rescheduled for UFC Fight Night: Rozenstruik vs. Gane.
-However, yet again, the bout was cancelled due to Reneau tested positived for COVID-19 and the bout eventually took place on March 20, 2021 at UFC on ESPN 21.
+However, yet again, the bout was cancelled due to Reneau tested positive for COVID-19 and the bout eventually took place on March 20, 2021, at UFC on ESPN 21.
 Chiasson won the fight via unanimous decision.